Maine to make one-time $600 payments to jobless residents

-Tens of thousands of jobless Mainers will receive one-time payments of $600 from the state to mitigate the financial damage when federal unemployment programs many have relied on for months run out in less than three weeks
+Tens of thousands of jobless Mainers will receive one-time payments of $600 from the state to mitigate the financial hardship that could occur if the federal unemployment programs many have relied on for months aren’t extended before they run out in less than three weeks.

 The state’s new Pandemic Relief Program will automatically issue payments to those who are unemployed or partially unemployed because of the COVID-19 pandemic, the Mills administration said in a news release Wednesday.

-The one-time payment will be made to eligible claimants by the end of the month and deposited directly into the account on file with the labor department.
-Those eligible will not need to call or apply separately for the payment.
+The one-time payments will be made to eligible claimants by the end of the month and deposited directly into the account on file with the labor department.
+Those eligible will not need to call or apply for the payment.

 Tens of thousands of Maine residents collect unemployment benefits through federal programs that expire Dec.
 26, the day after Christmas.
 So far, Congress and the White House have not reached an agreement to renew or replace those benefits.